-Visit the Fall 2020 & Winter 2021 Learning Plan read about the plans for upcoming quarters.
+Visit the Winter 2021 Learning Plan read about the plans for upcoming quarters.

-Please allow yourself extra time to check in.
+Please allow yourself extra time for COVID check in.
 We ask for your patience as we learn the best ways to make the process quick and efficient.

 - Wear a mask.